ricardo-jasinski/power_monitor_automation/README.md

 ## Background

-Some kits from Altera include an LTC2148 ADC whose differential inputs are connected to shunt resistors in series with the power rails that supply current to the FPGA.
+Some kits from Altera® include an LTC2148 ADC whose differential inputs are connected to shunt resistors in series with the power rails that supply current to the FPGA.
 The ADC is controller by an SLD node that can be controlled via JTAG using the System Console application.